iogf/eacc/README.md

 # Eacc

-If it looks like a duck, swims like a duck, and quacks like a duck, then it probably is a duck.

-Python Eacc is a parsing library with a powerful Backus-Naur variation.
-It implements a powerful lexer that can be used to validate documents.
-It also implements a parsing mechanism to build AST's for documents.
+Python Eacc is a parsing tool it implements a flexible lexer and a straightforward approach to build AST's from documents.

-The notation to express grammar consists of defining token patterns in a similar fashion to Backus-Naur.
-The similarity with Backus-Naur form is merely superficial because in eacc it is purely using python code to express the token patterns.

-A token has a type when a sequence of tokens is matched it evaluates to a specific type then rematcned again against the existing rules.
+Documents are split into tokens and a token has a type when a sequence of tokens is matched it evaluates to a specific type then rematcned again against the existing rules.

 When a given token pattern is trigged it is possible to attach a handle to be executed.
 The handle arguments are the tokens that were matched.

 You can build more complex AST's using that approach with handles or you can just evaluate the AST's resulting from your grammar specification at the time it is being parsed.
 It works fairly well for simple grammars like basic mathematical expressions.

-Characterization plays a basic role in human reasoning. it is necessary to characterize first to reason.
-Knowing a duck is a duck it gives you the opportunity to trigger more complex patterns like when the duck is with chickens or wolves to take an action.

 The approach of defining types for basic structures of data then matching these against existing rules it automatically handles the powerful recursivity that exists in Backus-Naur notation